jonreid/ViewControllerPresentationSpy/README.md

 ### Can I see some examples?

 See the sample app.
-Run it on both phone & pad to see what it does, then read the tests.
+Run it on both phone & pad to see what it does, then read the ViewController tests.